AndreyDochkin/AndreyDochkin/README.md

-### Hi there 👋
+## Hi there.
+My name is Andrei 👋

-# About Me
+### About Me

-- I'm focused on my skills in this area, which include Javascript, Node.js, React, and CSS.
-- I'm looking for roles as a frontend developer that will provide enriching experiences to further expand upon these abilities.
+I'm a software engineer with experience programming for embedded systems.
+Recently, I decided to transition into the world of frontend development.
+My current focus is on mastering the skills needed to excel in frontend development.
+I'm passionate about developing clean, efficient, and visually appealing web applications.

+---
 ### Stack

 <p align="left">